Best Practices for iOS Apps

 - NSURLSession background download (NSURLSessionConfiguration backgroundSessionConfigurationWithIdentifier) is not supported.

 - We block UDP traffic if the Network access policy is set to Blocked.
-We don’t tunnel UDP traffic if the Network access policy is set to Tunneled to the internal network.
+We don’t tunnel UDP traffic if the Network access policy is set to Tunneled - Full VPN.